roromaniac/KH2FM-Rando-Launcher/README.md

 ![image](images/codename_geek_example.png)

-# Launching Programs Across Multiple Hard Drives and Files With Spaces
+# (Additional) Launching Programs Across Multiple Hard Drives and Files With Spaces

 Credit to danimalforlife.
 If you have programs ran across several hard drives, you will need to change the active directory.
 The example below shows how to have your batch file navigate to the proper directory.